 I grew up in Central Wisconsin and got hooked on architecture after seeing my first Frank Lloyd Wright home.

 I went to college at Purdue (Go Boilermakers!) and graduated with a degree in Electronic Technology.
 After a few years of traveling for work, I realized, while I didn't hate my education, I didn't like going to that job every day.
-I went back to school and have been a full time firefighter/paramedic for the past 26 years.
+I went back to school and was a full time firefighter/paramedic for 27 years.
+I retired in July of 2018 and moved to where I wouldn't have to deal with the cold and snow for most of the winter (Hilton Head Island, SC)

 My sister got me into photography years ago and I really enjoyed the aspect of nature.
 The first photo is one of me hiking in the Olympic Mountains, so I hope you can see why I love it.